mikey1384/twinkle-network/README.md

 ## Twinkle Website

 Currently this is a small social media website used almost exclusively by students and teachers of Twinkle - an English teaching institute located in Seoul, Korea.
-The members of the website can share YouTube videos and educational web urls, create discussion topics, and chat inside channels or send private messages to other users.
+The members of the website can share YouTube videos and educational web urls, create discussion topics, and chat within channels or send private messages to other users.

-Ultimately, I want this website to help children all around the world to:
+Ultimately I want this website to help children all around the world to:

 - build relationships with students of different countries, ethnicities and cultures early on in their lives

 - find and connect with life long mentors from all over the world

-- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity instead of the pressure put on to them by grownups
+- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity instead of the pressure imposed to them by grownups

 - have opportunity to teach and help other children

 - learn to discuss and debate

-- have equal opportunity in both education and careers.
+- have equal opportunity in education.
+Be able to follow their passions and actually make sure that whichever passion they choose would deliver them the means to make living and be happy.

 - have their minds filled with wonder